-Our contracts with the U.S. government are subject to audit, modification or termination by the U.S. government, and the continued funding of such contracts remains subject to annual congressional appropriation, which if not approved could adversely affect our results of operations and financial condition.
+Our contracts with the U.S. government are subject to audit, modification or termination by the U.S. government, and the continued funding of such contracts remains subject to annual congressional appropriation which, if not approved, could adversely affect our results of operations and financial condition.

-As a company which contracts with the U.S. government, we are subject to financial audits and other reviews by the U.S. government of our costs and performance, accounting and general business practices relating to these contracts.
-Based on the results of its audits, the U.S. government may adjust our contract-related costs and fees.
-No assurances can be given that adjustments arising from government audits and reviews would not have a material adverse effect on our results of operations.
+As a company that contracts with the U.S. government, we are subject to financial audits and other reviews by the U.S. government of our costs and performance, accounting and general business practices relating to these contracts.
+Based on the results of these audits, the U.S. government may adjust our contract-related costs and fees.
+We cannot be certain that adjustments arising from government audits and reviews would not have a material adverse effect on our results of operations.
+Some of our contracts with the U.S. government are on a firm fixed price basis and, as such, are subject to more financial risk in the event of unanticipated cost overruns.
+For example, we recently announced that we had higher than planned costs in connection with a fixed price contract with the Navy.

 All of our U.S. government contracts can be terminated by the U.S. government for its convenience.
-Termination for convenience provisions provide only for our recovery of costs incurred or committed, settlement expenses and profit on work completed prior to termination.
-In addition to the right of the U.S. government to terminate its contract with us, U.S. government contracts are conditioned upon the continuing approval by Congress of the necessary spending to honor such contracts.
+Termination-for-convenience provisions provide only for our recovery of costs incurred or committed, and for settlement of expenses and profit on work completed prior to termination.
+In addition to the right of the U.S. government to terminate its contracts with us, U.S. government contracts are conditioned upon the continuing approval by Congress of the necessary spending to honor such contracts.
 Congress often appropriates funds for a program on a fiscal-year basis even though contract performance may take more than one year.
 Consequently, at the beginning of many major governmental programs, contracts often may not be fully funded, and additional monies are then committed to the contract only if, as and when appropriations are made by Congress for future fiscal years.
-There can be no assurance that our U.S. government contracts will not be terminated or suspended in the future.
+We cannot be certain that our U.S. government contracts will not be terminated or suspended in the future.
 The U.S. government's termination of, or failure to fully fund, one or more of our contracts would have a negative impact on our operating results and financial condition.
 Further, in the event that any of our government contracts are terminated for cause, it could affect our ability to obtain future government contracts which could, in turn, seriously harm our ability to develop our technologies and products.